Aliases for APP Gene

 This gene encodes a cell surface receptor and transmembrane precursor protein that is cleaved by secretases to form a number of peptides.
 Some of these peptides are secreted and can bind to the acetyltransferase complex APBB1/TIP60 to promote transcriptional activation, while others form the protein basis of the amyloid plaques found in the brains of patients with Alzheimer disease.
 In addition, two of the peptides are antimicrobial peptides, having been shown to have bacteriocidal and antifungal activities.
 Mutations in this gene have been implicated in autosomal dominant Alzheimer disease and cerebroarterial amyloidosis (cerebral amyloid angiopathy).
 Multiple transcript variants encoding several different isoforms have been found for this gene. [provided by RefSeq, Aug 2014]

 GeneCards Summary for APP Gene

 APP (Amyloid Beta (A4) Precursor Protein) is a Protein Coding gene.
 Diseases associated with APP include alzheimer disease and cerebral amyloid angiopathy, dutch, italian, iowa, flemish, arctic variants.
 Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and heparin binding.
+GO annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is APLP1.